Calvindd2f/Proactive-Issues/README.md

 # Exhausted-Issues

-- Shit that should not be any issue, yet seemingly keeps coming back with huge variance in times.
+- Issues that should not be any issue, yet seemingly keeps coming back with huge variance in times.
 - Kept as generic as possible; though intended for specific issues.